Fresh from the garden zucchini blossoms are the star of this simple egg dish perfect for breakfast, lunch or dinner!

 I just got back from Sicily a week ago and I miss it already!
 I’m just beginning to attempt to sort through my hundreds of photos as I plan my upcoming posts that will consist of our adventures throughout Sicily and, most importantly, all that we ate!
-This is the first of several amazing dishes that I will recreate and share with you here.
+Zucchini blossoms with eggs is the first of several amazing dishes that I will recreate and share with you here.

 It takes a small mountain of zucchini blossoms for one plate of this dish which will serve two as a main dish or four as a side dish.
 This is more of a guide rather than a precise recipe as it can be endlessly modified according to your taste and availability of zucchini blossoms.
-It took about 30 blossoms to create this dish, but if you have access to less, you can substitute a zucchini for half of the blossoms.
+It took about 30 blossoms to create this dish.
+However, if you have access to less, substitute a zucchini for half of the blossoms.
 When I made this at home this week, it took me a few days to gather enough blossoms.

 Here is my cousin’s version served at her table alongside her wonderful olives!

 She then gave me a huge bowl full of blossoms to take with me.
 Since we rented an apartment with a full kitchen (I’ll tell you all about it in my upcoming posts!)
 I was able to recreate it the following day.
 Here is my dish!

 As you can see it is far from fancy but oh, the flavour!

 We all know how delicious battered and fried zucchini blossoms taste however this simple and healthier dish is worth trying.
 Start picking those zucchini blossoms from your garden or head over to your closest farmer’s market today since we all know they won’t be available for long!

 - 30 zucchini blossoms or 1 small diced zucchini and 15 blossoms